relsqui/pysnake/README.md

 Controls
 --------
+These are the defaults; they can be changed in the top of the script.

  * Direct your snake using **hjkl**, **wasd**, or **arrow keys**.
  * You can pause at any time by pressing **space** or **p**; press either one